Billionaires, Beavers, and Banditos

 This course combines online and in-class learning to examine issues and ideas important to understanding how North America and its constituent countries (Canada, the United States and Mexico) are understood.
 Key themes include Indigenous Peoples: colonization and resistance; culture and identity: race, art, and sport; business and society: international trade, labour and migration; and public policy: drug wars, healthcare, and citizenship.

-NO101 is open to all Laurier students.
-The course is required for students pursuing a joint-major honours program in North American Studies (in both the Canadian Studies and American Studies streams) or a minor in North American Studies.
+NO105 is open to all Laurier students.
+The course is required for students pursuing a joint-major honours program in North American Studies or a minor in either North American Studies or Canadian Studies.

 Canada, the United States and Mexico share thousands of kilometers of borderlands, a free trade agreement and growing shared responsibilities in environmental management and security matters.
 In face of this increasing economic, political, and some say social integration, it is more than ever important to explore the complexity of the new and rapidly evolving North American reality and to understand our place within it.

 NO105 is a new and innovative course, bringing together the best of both online and in-class learning.
 Students can view videos of online lectures, at their own pace and when it's convenient.
 The course also includes a weekly 90 minute in-class session, with smaller groups of about forty students.
 This gives students an opportunity to know their professor and to benefit from a classroom environment promoting active learning and the development of foundational knowledge and skills critical for university success.